 This may be technically true, but according to the Federal Emergency and Management Agency (FEMA), between 20 and 25% of all flood insurance claims come from low-risk areas.
 This means that you don't need to live near a water source to be flooded.
 Floods can be caused by a heavy rain storm, melting snow, hurricane, and water back-up due to overloaded or inadequate drainage.
 All of these things have happened in New Hampshire over the last few years.

 There were three Federal Emergency Declarations in New Hampshire in 2011.
-Two of the three had to do with severe storms and flooding, so if you think that NH is immune from flooding, think again.
+Two of the three had to do with severe storms and flooding.
+As recently as the summer of 2018, heavy downpours flooded areas, like Merrimack and Derry not typically known for flooding.

-What is the real danger?
-The danger we are talking about is not carrying a flood insurance policy.
-Even one inch of water in your home could cost you thousands of dollars in damages.
-You may think that you do not need flood insurance as flood damage would be covered on your homeowners insurance.
+Even one inch of water in your home or business could cost you thousands of dollars in damages.
+You may think that you do not need flood insurance as flood damage would be covered on your homeowners or business property insurance.
 To be very clear:

-Your homeowners insurance policy will not pay for flood damage.
+1. A homeowners insurance policy does not cover flood damage.

 You must purchase a separate flood insurance policy.